kristerkari/observable-redux-json-api/README.md

 ## Why should you use observable-redux-json-api instead of redux-json-api?

 - Compatible with [Typescript](https://www.typescriptlang.org/) (includes type definitions).
-- No need to add polyfills for browsers that do not support ES6.
+- ECMAScript 5 compatible, no need to add polyfills for browsers that do not support ECMAScript 6.
 - You can easily cancel or retry requests using RxJS.
 - Compatible with [redux-observable](https://redux-observable.js.org/).